"False"

 Project description

-Intervention arm: standard care with family-mediated disclosure with the addition of an offer of a healthcare-assisted disclosure pathway with personalised direct letters sent directly to at-risk relatives.
+• Intervention arm: Standard care plus an offer of healthcare-assisted disclosure, including personalized direct letters to at-risk relatives.

 External funding